Bulbs & Perennial Roots

 Bulbs for Spring Planting

 Plant bulbs as soon as possible, once you have received your shipment.
-Refer to this online growing guide for individual planting tips per bulb type.
+Refer to the variety product page under the Growing Information tab for individual planting tips per bulb type.
 If you cannot plant the bulbs as soon as they have been shipped to you, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not let the bulbs freeze.
 Plant outdoors once the conditions are right for your hardiness zone.

 Bulbs for Fall Planting

 Plant the bulbs as soon as possible once you have received them.
-Refer to this online growing guide for individual planting tips per bulb type.
+Refer to the variety product page under the Growing Information tab for individual planting tips per bulb type.
 If you cannot plant the bulbs as soon as they have been shipped to you, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not store them at temperatures below 4°C. Generally all bulbs planted in the fall are hardy and do not need any special protection unless specified.

 General Planting Information